 It is also the FI ITWG's mission to induce the environment where the industry can collaboratively address the waste visualization and reduction needs.
-Metrics definition and measurement method standardization are good examples of these efforts.
+Metrics definition and measurement method standardization are good examples of NGF infrastructure establishment efforts.

-5.2.7 CYCLE TIME METRICS
+CYCLE TIME METRICS